BaanNokHook/DID-NextClan-wallet-core/docs/registry-fields.md

 See also: `slip44` and `chainId`.

 **`slip44`**
 Optionally, SLIP-44 (BIP-44) coin ID can be specified here, in case it differs from `coinId`.
-Most of the case the two are the same, so this can be omitted.
+Most of the case the TWo are the same, so this can be omitted.
 Ex.: `60` for Optimism (coinID is `10000070`).

 **`symbol`**